perama-v/address-appearance-index-specs/README.md

 ```
 ### Manifest architecture description

 The manifest is a file that serves as a reference for users to maintain up to date data.
-It
-contains the [index manifest](#indexmanifest) data encoded with
+It contains the [index manifest](#indexmanifest) data in JavaScript Object Notation (JSON) format.
-[SSZ](#ssz-spec) serialization followed by encoding with [snappy](#snappy).
-It contains:

-- Specification version
-- Manifest version
-- Lists of files and their hashes.

 The manifest is produced by maintenance [creation](#maintenance-creation) and
 [extension](#maintenance-extension) procedures and utilised during user
 [check completeness](#user-check-completeness).
-This enables a user to efficiently determine
-the the nature of any pieces of the index that they require from a third party.
+This enables a user to efficiently determine the the nature of any pieces of the index that they require from a third party.

+The purpose of the components are as follows:

+- The [version](#indexspecificationversion) allows reasoning about spec/software breaking
+changes.
+- The [schemas](#indexspecificationschemas) is an identifier used to obtain the
+specification, which is required to read index data.
+- The [publish_as_topic](#indexpublishingidentifier) is a coordination tool allowing
+a publisher and a consumer to interact indirectly and asynchronously.
+- The [network](#networkname) allows different block chains, such as L2s and testnets
+to be represented using this specification.
+- The [latest_volume_identifier](#volumeidentifier) allows quick determination of
+what the most recent data is included in the manifest.
+- The [chapter_metadata](#manifestchapter) is a comprehensive collection of links
+to all individual parts of the data.

 ## Interface identifier string schemas